Concert tour: Logistics

-The main challenge in concert tours is how to move the performance's logistics from one venue to another venue, especially for a transcontinental tour.
-Tour logistics should be very organized and everything has to happen on time and in the right order as planned.
-Autoweek magazine estimated 30 to 50 trucks were required by Taylor Swift's The 1989 World Tour to bring all the stage, sound equipment, instruments, props, and clothes.
-When Beyoncé visited the United Kingdom with her 2016 The Formation World Tour, it took seven Boeing 747 air freighters and a fleet of more than 70 trucks to get her stage set and other gear to the venues.
-The logistics phase of that tour didn't include transportation of the backstage staff, musicians, performers, and the singer herself.
+The main challenge for concert tours is moving the show's structure from one venue to another, especially on transcontinental runs.
+Logistics should be significantly organized and everything has to happen on the planned time.
+Autoweek estimated that 30 to 50 trucks were required for Taylor Swift's 1989 World Tour (2015).
+Her subsequent Reputation (2018) and Eras (2023–2024) tours increased that number to 80 and 90 semitrucks, including stages, equipment, props and clothes.

+BBC News reported that Beyoncé used seven Boeing 747 air freighters and more than 70 trucks to bring the Formation World Tour (2016) to the United Kingdom.
+This phase of the logistic process did not include transportation of the backstage staff, musicians, performers and the singer herself.
+Coldplay's Music of the Spheres World Tour (2022–2027), which received praise for its sustainability efforts, had about 30 trucks and 10 buses in total.
+The fleet consisted of electric vehicles or was fueled with biofuel whenever possible.

 Themes

 The majority of concert tours are part of a promotional campaign to support an album release.
 Hence, new songs from the respective album are included on its tour's setlist.
 Some tours are known as "greatest hits tours" or "reunion tour" without any new material or specific album release, such as Fleetwood Mac's 2009 Unleashed tour and No Doubt's 2009 Summer Tour.
+Taylor Swift's The Eras Tour (2023–2024) is a retrospective of her career to that point, where each act of the concert represents one of her albums.
 In another case, artists embark on a concert tour to celebrate the anniversary of their past albums, such as U2's 2017 tour to mark the 30th anniversary of The Joshua Tree (1987) and Janet Jackson's 2019 tour to commemorate the 30th anniversary of Janet Jackson's Rhythm Nation 1814 (1989).

 Farewell tour

-A farewell tour is a concert tour intended to signal the retirement of a singer, a disbanding of a band, or the end of a show's run.
+A farewell tour is a concert tour intended to signal the retirement of a singer, the disbanding of a band, or the end of a show's run.
 Many of the tours end up not being the last tour, with frequent regroupings, or revivals of shows.
 Luciano Pavarotti's 2004 tour and Kenny Rogers's 2015–2017 tour are examples of farewell tours which were the last to be staged before their deaths.